Showing posts sorted by relevance for query Synecdoche. Sort by date Show all posts

 Rover P5B headrests (left & right) and the mounting assembly for the reading lamps in the front units (centre).

-Most of the focus on the Rover 3.5 has always been about the engine and the illustrious passengers but one detail of note is the bulk of the headrests, optional fittings in most markets.
-Quite why they were so big isn’t clear although the shape of the rear units presumably made for an easier mounting on the parcel shelf, meaning the seat's frames & covers needed no modification, but it’s apparently not an urban myth some used by the British government had a bullet-proof panel inserted; there was certainly the space to accommodate even a thick metal plate.
-The front headrests were used also to house the optional reading lamps, the wiring harness well concealed within.
+Most of the focus on the Rover 3.5 has always been about the engine or the more illustrious of the passengers but one detail of note is the unusual bulk of the headrests, optional fittings in most markets.
+Quite why they were so big isn’t clear although the shape of the rear units presumably made for an easier mounting through the parcel shelf, meaning the seat's frames & covers needed no modification and it’s apparently not an urban myth some used by the British government had a bullet-proof panel inserted; there was certainly the space to accommodate even a thick metal plate.
+The front headrests were used also to house the optional reading lamps, the wiring harness within well concealed.
+If any historian of such things ever writes the book "Landmarks in Headrest Design", the Rover P5 will merit a few pages.